CallumBeaney/blogge/content/blog/christmasCard.md

 - [Lee Byron](https://leebyron.com)'s site, which adds a bit of embodiment.
 - [Micah R Ledbetter](https://me.micahrl.com/business-card/) has this little randomised business card content page.
 - [Tony Richards](https://fourtoes.co.uk/iblog/the-auto-phrame/) found the `Auto Phrame`, an old businesscard-sized metal photo frame that holds a stack of prints.
+- [Lauri Mikael Karjalainen](https://laurikarjalainen.com/) has a very nice Windows 98 themed website here that isn't a business card but kind of has a similar vibe due to the size & styling.

 <br>